Last updated on October 6th, 2020 at 11:43 am

 Bulking is all about gaining muscle mass at your body’s maximum potential while keeping the fat gains at a minimum.
-Improper approach to bulking may lead to gaining enormous amounts of fat that would take months to shred down.
+Improper approach to bulking may lead to gaining enormous amounts of fat that would take months to shred down that’s why we suggest doing some cardio while bulking period.
+Benefits of cardio while bulking are:

 Myth: Cardio while bulking is bad